xwmaxwma/SSA-Seg/README.md

   pip install "mmsegmentation==0.30.0"
   ```

-  SSAClassifier is built based on [mmsegmentation-0.30.0](https://github.com/open-mmlab/mmsegmentation/tree/v0.30.0), which can be referenced for data preparation.
+  SSA-Seg is built based on [mmsegmentation-0.30.0](https://github.com/open-mmlab/mmsegmentation/tree/v0.30.0), which can be referenced for data preparation.

 - Train